 It doesn’t seem possible to run out of water from a well, but it does happen.
 When it happens it is never overnight, however.

-In this article, I will go over those signs to watch for and also what could be confused for a dry well.
-Nothing is ever cut and dry so read on to see if your well is actually running out of water.
-Then, a few thoughts on how to fix a dry well.
+In this article, I will go over all the signs to watch for, and also, what could be confused for a dry well.
+Then, I will give you a few tips on how to best fix a dry well.

 The Well is Pumping Air

-This is not a sure sign as it can be a faulty pump, but it is something to set the alarm bells ringing and needs to be checked out.
+This is not a sure sign as it can be a faulty pump or a leaking pipe, but it is something that should be checked out immediately.

 Your Water Is Sandy Or Muddy

 When the water sputters out of the tap and also looks like it has some sediment, then it could mean that your well is about to run dry.